-- When Scene auto selector is selected, the focus area changes depending on the scene. - In (night portrait) and Portrait, the camera focuses on the area in the center of the frame. - When AF area mode is set to Face priority, the camera selects the focus area containing the subject closest to the camera.
+- When Scene auto selector is selected, the focus area changes depending on the scene. - In Portrait and Night portrait scene modes, the camera focuses on the area in the center of the frame. - When AF area mode is set to Face priority, the camera selects the focus area containing the subject closest to the camera.